SHOWING A BASSET HOUND:

 Your breeder is the best source for handling help.
 First of all your breeder, if they live in your area, may offer to handle your puppy for you.
 Even if you’d like to learn how to show this is a great way to get started.

 If you’d like to show your own dog they can give you pointers and information on dog handling classes in the area.
-Your local breeders should know which handling class is being by someone who knows how to handle Basset Hounds.
+Your local breeders should know which handling class is being by taught by someone who knows how to handle Basset Hounds.

 Handling classes are usually held on weeknights and will teach you the basics of handling your dog.
 It would also be to your benefit to ask how you may go about joining the local Basset Hound club as you are new to the sport and would like to get involved.
 You'll meet great people who are willing to share their knowledge and experiences.
 The club may also have information about match shows in your area.
 These are fun shows that are used for practice and training of both dogs and novice exhibitors.
 While these shows award no points toward an AKC title, they are a great place to "get your feet wet" before entering a real show.